Protecting Outdoor Workers from West Nile, Zika, and Lyme Disease

 West Nile virus:

-Minimize exposure to mosquito bites by eliminating areas containing standing water in your worksite, such as dump buckets of water or wheel barrows
+- Minimize exposure to mosquito bites by eliminating areas containing standing water in your worksites, such as dump buckets of water or wheel barrows

 WHAT IS MY OBLIGATION AS AN EMPLOYER?